codeninja23/Magic-List-Builder/README.md

 • De-duplicate results so that matching results are excluded <br>

 Stretch goals: <br>
-• Translating it into JavaScript to make it a tad easier throw into full web applications. <br>
+• Translating it into JavaScript to make it a tad easier throw into full web applications. <strong>Coming soon!</strong><br>
 • building out the API/DB Models to request and save results. <br>

+After you download, run in shell with the following comand: <strong>python3.6 phoneSiteQuery.py</strong>